-Product sales during the three months ended March 31, 2020 and 2019 related to sales of TAVALISSE in the U.S. and epresent increasing sales volume since we launched in May 2018.
-For the three months ended March 31, 2020, the increase in product sales was mainly due to TAVALISSE sales volume increase of 37% compared to the same period in 2019, as well as increases in the selling price of TAVALISSE.
+Product sales during the three and nine months ended September 30, 2020 and 2019 related to sales of TAVALISSE in the U.S. and represent increasing sales volume since we launched in May 2018.
+For the three and nine months ended September 30, 2020, the increase in product sales was mainly due to TAVALISSE sales volume increases of 27% and 30%, respectively, compared to the same periods in 2019, as well as increases in the selling price of TAVALISSE.
 TAVALISSE has been prescribed across all lines of therapy in steroid refractory patients in ITP.
 It has been utilized by an increasing broad base of prescribers and community physicians, with growing early line use and continued strong refill rates.

-We recognize product sales, net of discounts and allowances, that are described in "Note 3" to our "Notes to Condensed Financial Statements" contained in Part I, Item 1 of this Quarterly Report on Form 10-Q.
+We recognize product sales, net of discounts and allowances, as described in "Note 3" to our "Notes to Condensed Financial Statements" contained in Part I, Item 1 of this Quarterly Report on Form 10-Q.

-Contract revenues from collaborations of \$43.1 million in the first quarter of 2020 relate to revenue from the upfront fee we previously received from Grifols in the first quarter of 2019, as well as the milestone payment received from Grifols in the first quarter of 2020 upon EC approval of the MAA for fostamatinib in Europe.
-For the same period in 2019, we recognized contract revenues of \$4.6 million primarily from the \$4.4 million of the \$30.0 million upfront fee recognized as revenue upon delivery of license rights to Grifols and our performance of certain research and development services.
+Contract revenues from collaborations of \$2.1 million in the three months ended September 30, 2020 relate to a milestone payment under our collaboration agreement with Daiichi.
+Contract revenues from collaborations of \$46.2 million in the nine months ended September 30, 2020 relate to revenue from the upfront fee previously received from Grifols in the first quarter of 2019 as well as the milestone payment received from Grifols in the first quarter of 2020 upon EC approval of the MAA for fostamatinib in Europe and the milestone payment under our collaboration agreement with Daiichi.
+For the same periods in 2019, we recognized contract revenues of \$9.1 million and \$13.9 million primarily related to the license and milestone revenues from our collaboration agreements with Aclaris and Celgene as well as portions of the upfront fees from our collaboration agreements with Grifols and Kissei recognized as revenue from licenses and upon our performance of certain research and development services and supply of fostamatinib.

 Our potential future revenues may include product sales from TAVALISSE, payments from our current partners and from new partners with whom we enter into agreements in the future, if any, the timing and amount of which is unknown at this time.
 We cannot currently fully forecast the extent of the impacts that the COVID-19 pandemic may have on our product sales.
-As of March 31, 2020, we had deferred revenues of \$3.6 million which we will recognize as revenue upon satisfaction of our remaining performance obligations under our collaboration agreements with Grifols and Kissei.
+As of September 30, 2020, we had deferred revenues of \$3.2 million which we will recognize as revenue upon satisfaction of our remaining performance obligations under our collaboration agreements with Grifols and Kissei.